Muhdnafiu/ArewaDS_python_Exercises/README.md

 ## INTRODUCTION
 Welcome to the assignment repository for AREWADS ACADEMY.
 This repository contains all the required files and documentation for the successful completion of the assignment submitted for Python programming.

-Submitted by: Muhammad Bashir Aliyu (Mbashaliee) a Mechatronics Engineering student.
+Submitted by: Muhammad Bashir Aliyu (Mbashaliee) a Mechatronics Engineering student, passionate about Python and Data science.

 Course: Python Programming